-Wendling station site photographs were taken in June 2022 from an overpass bridge close to Wendling village.
+Wendling station site taken in June 2022 from a overpass bridge close to Wendling village.

-Scarning station on the Lynn Dereham line had a very short life; to this day, there are no remains left.
+Scarning station on the Lynn Dereham line had a very short life and to this day there are no remains left at all.

-Researching online, there seem to be no pictures of what Scarning station looked like in its two years of being open.
+Researching online there seem to be no pictures of what scanning station looked like in its two years of being open.

-There is also a minimal history of this long-lost station.
+There is also very little history on this long lost station.

-In between Wendling and Dereham, the railway crossed over what was the old main road.
+In-between Wendling and Dereham the railway in its later days crossed over the old main road.

-Here we see a view from a DMU crossing the main road with the railway crossing over the top of the road.
+Here we see a view from a Dmu crossing the main road with the railway crossing over the top.

 The second picture shows where the old main road still runs but now the A47 runs over the top on the old track line.

-Dereham is the terminus of the Lynn to Dereham railway
+Dereham the terminus of the Lynn to Dereham railway

 6 October 1969 Closed to passengers